-To be classified as a graduate student in the University, the student must be admitted to the graduate program and registered as a Predoctoral Resident student either on a full-time or part-time basis on campus.
-Students may not be simultaneously enrolled in a degree-seeking program at any another university.
+To be classified as a graduate student in the University, the student must be admitted to the graduate program and registered as a Doctoral Resident or master’s resident student either on a full-time or part-time basis on campus.
+Residential program students (Homewood-based Doctoral and Master’s) may not be simultaneously enrolled in a degree-seeking program at any another university.

-Two-Semester Residency Graduate Student Requirement and Definitions of Full-Time and Part-Time Statuses
+Two-Semester Residency (on-campus) Graduate Student Requirement and Definitions of Full-Time and Part-Time Statuses

-Once students begin their graduate course of study toward a degree, they must complete a minimum of two consecutive semesters of registration as a full-time, resident graduate student (if they are PhDs or KSAS Master’s), or two semesters of registration as a full-time, resident graduate student (if they are WSE Master’s).
+Once students begin their graduate course of study toward a degree, they must complete a minimum of two consecutive semesters of registration as a full-time, resident graduate student on campus (if they are PhDs or KSAS Master’s), or two semesters of registration as a full-time, resident graduate student on campus (if they are WSE Master’s).

 Definitions of Resident, Full-Time, and Part-Time Statuses

-To qualify for resident status, a student is generally working on campus and/or working on their degree fulltime remotely (by program permission) with no other obligations and working toward fulfilling the requirements for the degree.
+To qualify for resident status, a student is generally working on campus and/or working on their degree fulltime remotely (remote approval is only by program permission and is typically only granted for non-coursework students, or by determination of a special accommodation under ADA through the Student Disabilities Office) with no other obligations and working toward fulfilling the requirements for the degree.
 ‘Residency’ refers to the exclusivity and singular focus of a student’s time and effort in pursuit of their degree.
 The Chair of the department/program or appropriate designated faculty determines, for each of its students, what constitutes a program of full-time or part-time study.
 In order to be registered full-time, a student must engage in a full-time program of courses, seminars and/or research approved by the Chair of the department/program or appropriate designated faculty.
 While the University does not define full-time in terms of credits, courses, or any other such unit, as of Summer 2016, the Whiting School of Engineering mandates a credit minimum for graduate full time status:

 - Typically, fulltime WSE PhD students will be enrolled in a combination of WSE classes and/or research for a total of 20 WSE credits per semester (fall/spring).